-ARTICLE III
+ARTICLE III THE EXECUTIVE OFFICERS

-THE EXECUTIVE OFFICERS Section 1.
+Section 1.
 Membership.
-The executive officers of the ASWVC shall be the president, vice president, secretary, activities treasurer, and
+The executive officers of the ASWVC shall be the president, vice president, secretary, activities treasurer, and athletics treasurer.

 Section 2.
 Duties.
 The executive officers shall prepare the order of business for senate meetings, shall function as a consulting body to the president as necessary, and shall represent the ASWVC in an official capacity, including serving as the ASWVC representatives to the district executive commission as outlined in the Constitution of the Associated Students of Community College District No. 15.
 The executive officers shall also make arrangements for the planning of orientation prior to the opening of fall quarter, and shall be empowered during vacation periods and summer quarter to make decisions as necessary for the operation of the student senate.

 Section 3.
 Term of Office.
 The term of the executive officers shall be for one year, ending on the last day of spring quarter.

 Section 4.
 The ASWVC president shall:

-- A. Preside at all meetings of the student senate and attend all meetings of the executive officers and executive commission and is responsible for upholding the documents of the Associated Students.
-B. Preside at assemblies and convocations sponsored by the ASWVC.
-C. Be responsible for all official communications of the ASWVC.
-D. Be responsible for close cooperation between the student body and the administrative heads of the college.
-E. Prepare a leadership transition program during the spring quarter for incoming leaders.
-E. Be responsible for close competition of the spring quarter for incoming leaders.

-- F. Be responsible for appointments as described in these bylaws. - Serve as an official student senate spokesperson after consultation with student senate and/or appropriate college officials.
-G
+- A. Preside at all meetings of the student senate and attend all meetings of the executive officers and executive commission and is responsible for upholding the documents of the Associated Students. - B. Preside at assemblies and convocations sponsored by the ASWVC. - C. Be responsible for all official communications of the ASWVC. - D. Be responsible for close cooperation between the student body and the administrative heads of the college. - E. Prepare a leadership transition program during the spring quarter for incoming leaders. - F. Be responsible for appointments as described in these bylaws. - G. Serve as an official student senate spokesperson after consultation with student senate and/or appropriate college officials. - H. Serve on the S&A fee budget committee.